cgraham01/cgraham01/README.md

 - 👋 Hi there, I’m Chris Graham!
-- 👀 I’m interested in climate change,ecology and sustainability.
+- 👀 I’m interested in Energy, climate change,ecology and sustainability.
-- 🌱 conducting research usign climate data science, GIS and social networks.
+- 🌱 conducting research usign statistical analysis, Geographic Information Systems (GIS) and social network analysis.
 - 💞️ I’m looking to collaborate on climate/environmental data analysis projects.
 - 📫 You can reach me here on my github!
 <!---